Exploring the Alphabet of English Idioms: A Journey through ‘O’

 Justifications:

 This is an idiom because it refers to joining a popular trend or following something that is gaining success.
-The phrase originates from circus parades where the "bandwagon" was the wagon carrying the band, but now it figuratively means joining a popular movement, making it non-literal.
+The idiom originates from circus parades where the "bandwagon" was the wagon carrying the band, but now it figuratively means joining a popular movement, making it non-literal.

 Origin: